Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 **A Django-based mental health counseling chatbot powered by OpenAI.**

 CalmMindBot is an AI-driven chatbot designed to provide mental health support and counseling.
 Built with **Django**, **Python**, **HTML/CSS**, and **JavaScript**, it integrates the **OpenAI API** to deliver meaningful conversations, helpful insights, and empathetic responses to users seeking guidance on emotional well-being.

+## **Project Description**

+This project develops an AI-powered mental health chatbot using OpenAI's API and Django.
+The chatbot provides empathetic, real-time support through meaningful conversations, addressing diverse mental health concerns.
+It combines advanced NLP with a secure, scalable web application to deliver a user-friendly tool for mental well-being.

 ## **Features**